andrewhinh/bingsoo/README.md

 A Canvas-integrated Discord bot for coursework management.

 ## Notes
-- Project for the Cal Hacks 9.0 Hackathon to solve the `Hack For Fun` and `Cockroach Labs` prize tracks.
+- Project for the [Cal Hacks 9.0 Hackathon](https://calhacks90.devpost.com/) to solve the `Hack For Fun` and `Cockroach Labs` prize tracks.
 - Marv, our chatbot, can currently answer questions about your syllabus and assignments.
 Anything further, and he'll make something up to appease us (we're watching you Marv).
+- Check out the [Devpost](https://devpost.com/software/bingsoo) for more info.

 ## Credit
 - HuggingFace for their [text summarization model](https://huggingface.co/facebook/bart-large-cnn).